 “But Gideon, how do I know the reviews are trustworthy if most of them are always positive?”

-That brings me to my second big tip.
+That brings me to my second big .
 First of all, never go solely by the score, read the reviews actual content, The first things you need to look for.
-Is the writing adequate? does it look like the reviewer is in putting in an effort?
+Is the writing adequate?
+D it like the reviewer is in putting in an effort?
 If so, keep reading the review for the rest of tip number 2.
 Which is; The reviewer very clearly highlights the negative aspects of the game in their otherwise positive review.

 Scores don’t exist in a vacuum.
 My highest scoring game is RimWorld and I still found things to criticize in the game.
 I gave God Of War a 9, but highlighted the easy puzzles, the backtracking and fighting the same mini-bosses several times as flaws.